• Skip to primary navigation

 Overhead shot of sausage stuffed zucchini boats in white baking dish.

 • The zucchini.
-Medium-sized zucchini are recommended for stuffed zucchini boats as they're more tender and taste better than the large zucchini.
+Medium-sized zucchini are recommended for stuffed zucchini boats as they’re more tender and taste better than large zucchini.
 Also, be sure to season the parboiled zucchini boats with a good pinch of salt and pepper before filling them with the stuffing as this will make the whole dish taste even better.
-This is the secret to making stuffed veggies better and we do the same in our stuffed cubanelle peppers and sausage stuffed Italian peppers too.
+This is the secret to making stuffed veggies better and we do the same in our stuffed cubanelle peppers and sausage-stuffed Italian peppers too.

 • The sausage.
 If you can find bulk sausage, this will cut down on your prep time making this dish even simpler.
 If you can't find it, not to worry!
 You can simply buy sausage links and remove the sausage from the casing.
 We used mild Italian sausage but use whatever sausage you like and can access.